 Maps in Google search results

-Below we have a screenshot showing the first result for the phrase "dash media" on Google.
-As you can see, in addition to our website link, information about our business is being pulled, and displayed, from our Google Plus Page.
+Below we have a screenshot showing the first result for the phrase “dash media” on Google.
+As you can see, in addition to our website link, information about our business is being pulled, and displayed, from our Google My Business Listing.
 This information includes images, contact information, hours of operation and Google reviews.
 It also includes our Maps listing.
-By the way, check out Jon's article on all the ways having a Google Plus page can help your business.
+By the way, check out

 So, let’s tie this in nicely with our topic for today.
 Perhaps you’ve searched for a local business using Google’s search engine, clicked a map listing like this, and would would like to share this map with others.
 How do we do that?

 When you select a Google Map link you’ll be presented with a page that looks a little like this.